-- The memory usage of DT-Grid scales with the size of the interface.
-More specifically the storage requirements are $O(M_N)$ (in 3D $O(M_3)$) where M_N is the number of grid points in the N-dimensional narrow band.
+• The memory usage of DT-Grid is proportional to the size of the interface.
+More specifically the storage requirements are $O(M_N)$ (in 3D $O(M_3)$) where M_N is the number of grid points in the

+N-dimensional narrow band.
 In fact our evaluations show DT-Grid to be more compact than other grid or tree-based level set schemes that employ a uniform sampling of the interface.
-As a result, our data structure allows for higher resolutions of level sets before hardware memory restrictions are potentially violated. - All our evaluations have shown that the computational efficiency of accurate level set deformations based on DT-Grid is better than both narrow band and tree-based approaches.
+As a result, our data structure allows for higher resolutions of level sets before hardware memory restrictions are potentially violated.

+- All our evaluations have shown that the computational efficiency of accurate level set deformations based on DT-Grid is better than both narrow band and tree-based approaches.
 We strongly believe this is due to the added cache coherency from the dramatically reduced memory footprints.
 More specifically we have developed efficient algorithms that guarantee the following properties of DT-Grid: - 1.
 Access to grid points has time complexity O(1), when the grid is accessed sequentially. - 2.
-Access to neighboring grid points within finite difference stencils has time complexity O(1). - The time complexity of random and neighbor access to grid points outside the finite difference stencil is logarithmic in the number of connected components within p-columns (see section 2.1 for the definition). - 4.
-The time complexity of constructing and rebuilding the DT-Grid is linear in the number of grid points in the narrow band.

-- Our data structure allows level set interfaces for the first time to freely deform without boundary restrictions imposed by underlying grids or trees employed in other methods.
+Access to neighboring grid points within finite difference stencils has time complexity O(1). - 3.
+The time complexity of random and neighbor access to grid points outside the finite difference stencil is logarithmic in the number of connected components within p-columns (see Sec.
+2.1 for the definition). - 4.
+The time complexity of constructing and rebuilding the DT-Grid is linear in the number of grid points in the narrow band. - Our data structure allows level set interfaces to freely deform without boundary restrictions imposed by underlying grids or trees employed in other methods.
 This effectively implies that interfaces can expand arbitrarily.
 We demonstrate this with out-of-the-box level set deformations. - Our compact data structure generalizes and scales well to any number of dimensions. - Unlike approaches employing non-uniform grids our flexible data structure can transparently be integrated with all existing finite difference schemes typically used to numerically solve both hyperbolic and parabolic level set equations on uniform dense grids.

 This paper is organized as follows.
 Section 2 introduces the DT-Grid data structure.
 A general N-dimensional definition is given and a detailed explanation is presented in 2D.
-In section 3 we describe efficient algorithms that are fundamental to improved level set simulations on the DT-grid.
-In section 4 we evaluate the time and memory efficiency of the DT-Grid compared to previous methods.
-We also demonstrate the low memory footprint in a 1024^3 high resolution level set simulation.
+In Sec.
+3, we describe efficient algorithms that are fundamental to improved level set simulations on the DT-grid.
+Many of the details of these algorithms are given in appendices.
+We realize that not all readers are interested in these details, and as such effort has been made to make the main part of this paper self-contained even if the appendices are skipped.
+In Sec.
+4, we evaluate the time and memory efficiency of the DT-Grid compared to previous methods.
+We also demonstrate the low memory footprint in a 10243 high resolution level set simulation.
 We then show how level set simulations on a DT-Grid can go out-of-the-box, a feature not shared with any existing narrow band or tree-based level set method.
-Finally, section 5 concludes the paper and outlines future work.
+Finally, Sec.
+5 concludes the paper and outlines future work.